 Each aspect of the farm is dependent on the other.
 The farm animal’s manure, green matter, and even weeds are carefully composted, heated and fed BD preparations to produce nutritious soil that is then spread back on the fields as a fertilizer.
 This enriched soil then provides food for the plants, the animals, the orchards, the vineyards, and people.
-The BD farm’s pastures, fields, forests, and wetlands then give a healthy home for beneficial insects, birds, bees and other wildlife.
+The BD farm’s pastures, fields, forests, and wetlands then give a healthy home for beneficial insects, birds, bees, and other wildlife.

 Another unique aspect of a BD farm is that they sow seeds, transplant, cultivate and harvest by the phases of the moon.
-A special calendar is used to guide and instruct the farmer as to plan and work the garden fields so that plant growth is supported by the power of the moon.
-On the flip side, there are times indicated on the BD calendar when the planets, the moon, and the sun are crossing orbital paths and it’s during these times it’s unfavourable for planting.
+A special calendar is used to guide and instruct the farmer on to plan and work the garden fields so that plant growth is supported by the power of the moon.
+On the flip side, there are times indicated on the BD calendar when the planets, the moon, and the sun are crossing orbital paths and it’s during these times it’s unfavorable for planting.

 What is Demeter Certification?